-More than 1 in 10 women suffer from mental health issues in pregnancy and parenthood.
-Your mental wellbeing in pregnancy is just as important as your physical health and shouldn’t be ignored.
-Here are ten tips to help you relax in pregnancy.
+Your mental wellbeing in pregnancy is just as important as your physical health, so try to take care of your mind as well as your body.
+Here are ten tips to help you relax in pregnancy:

 1. Take time out for yourself every day

-Do something you enjoy that’s just for you: take a warm bath, chill out to some music, close your eyes, massage your bump – whatever makes you feel peaceful.
+Do something you enjoy that’s just for you.
+Take a warm bath, chill out to some music, close your eyes, gently massage your bump – whatever makes you feel peaceful.

 2. Talk to someone you trust

-Getting things off your chest and talking your worries through with an understanding and trustworthy friend, family member or colleague at work can make all the difference.
+Getting things off your chest and talking your worries through with an understanding and trustworthy friend, family member or work colleague can make all the difference.
 Talk about how you’re feeling.

 4. Rest when you need to